 Amounts due from/to brokers represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet delivered by the end of the year.
-Trades are recorded on trade date, and normally settled within two business days.
 The due from brokers balance is held for collection and is recognised initially at fair value and subsequently measured at amortised cost.

-k.
-Receivables
+I. Receivables